jit-docusign/k8s-playground/k8s-masterclass-detailed-tutorial.md

 Kubernetes objects are persistent entities in the cluster.
 Let's understand them deeply.

+### Common Kubernetes Workload Types

+**Pods** - The basic deployable unit containing one or more containers that share network and storage.

+**Deployments** - Manages stateless applications with rolling updates, rollbacks, and replica management.

+**StatefulSets** - Manages stateful applications requiring stable network identities, persistent storage, and ordered deployment/scaling (databases, message queues).

+**DaemonSets** - Ensures a copy of a pod runs on every node in the cluster, used for node-level services like log collectors, monitoring agents, or network plugins.

+**Jobs** - Creates one or more pods that run to completion for batch processing, data migrations, or one-time tasks, then terminates.

+**CronJobs** - Schedules Jobs to run at specific times or intervals, like cron in Linux, for periodic tasks such as backups, reports, or cleanup scripts.

+---

 ### Pods: The Basic Unit

 A Pod is the smallest deployable unit in Kubernetes.